pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - Re-verified to confirm adequate resolution
 - Documented with evidence of resolution

-Design outputs **shall not** proceed to design validation or final approval until all verification findings are adequately resolved.
+Design outputs **SHALL not** proceed to design validation or final approval until all verification findings are adequately resolved.

 #### 5.6.7 Review and Approval

-Design verification activities and results **shall** undergo review per SOP-005 as part of the Design Output Review or Verification Review decision gate.
+Design verification activities and results **SHALL** undergo review per SOP-005 as part of the Design Output Review or Verification Review decision gate.

-Verification reports **shall** be reviewed and approved by qualified personnel to confirm:
+Verification reports **SHALL** be reviewed and approved by qualified personnel to confirm:
 - Verification activities were adequate and appropriate
 - All design inputs have been addressed in design outputs
 - Deficiencies have been adequately resolved
 - Design is ready to proceed to validation

-Records of verification review and approval **shall** be included in the TMF.
+Records of verification review and approval **SHALL** be included in the TMF.

 #### 5.6.8 Integration with Other Procedures

-Design verification **shall** integrate with:
+Design verification **SHALL** integrate with:

 - **SOP-004 (Computer System Validation, Data Integrity and Data Management)**:
   User acceptance testing of computerized systems